Regina Louf: Involvement in the Dutroux case

 Louf was one of ten victims that came forward when a Belgian judge, Jean-Marc Connerotte, filed an appeal in the Dutroux case and called for further victims to come forward.
 She was given the code name "witness X1".

 An officer in the Dutroux case, Patriek De Baets, fully believed Louf as she had detailed knowledge about two murders surrounding the case.
 The officers in the case were working from Neufchâteau.

 Connerotte, the judge who had filed for appeal, was dismissed from the case because he attended a fundraising dinner for the families of the victims of Dutroux.
 The original police officers who interviewed Louf at first were replaced.
 They had planned on conducting a nationwide operation to investigate all claims of Regina Louf, including searching private properties and interrogation of the named persons.
 The proceeding judge, Jean-Claude Van Espen, discarded the testimony of X1 and stopped the operation.
 Louf was eventually not called in to testify.
 The new residing judge, Anne Thily, declared that she was a fantasist, as Louf named a number of elite from Belgian politics and business in her testimony.

 Public outcry

 The testimony of Regina Louf on public television and the discarding of judge Jean-Marc Connerotte from the case because he attended a fundraising dinner for the victims families led to a "White March" being organised in Brussels.
 300,000-400,000 Belgian citizens took part in the march and demanded justice for the victims in the Dutroux case and an end to the corruption in the justice system.

 Psychological examination

-According to the psychologist Paul Igodt, who led a council of five psychiatrists to assess Louf on the order of the judiciary, she suffers from dissociative identity disorder caused by severe and prolonged sexual abuse she suffered in her childhood.
+According to the psychologist Paul Igodt, who led a council of five psychiatrists to assess Louf on the order of the judiciary, she has dissociative identity disorder caused by severe and prolonged sexual abuse she suffered in her childhood.
 However, this does not make her testimony less credible and is a common long-term health consequence of severe early childhood abuse.